SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot/copilot-ai-capabilities.md

 ### Suggest Gems

-Data Copilot can suggest the next transformation in a series as long as there is an open Tail node.
+Data Copilot can suggest the next transformation for Leaf Nodes in a graph.

 ![Suggest Gems](img/copilot_next_suggestion.png)